 I started blogging because it seemed like fun.
-I had no real reasons for why I should blog.
-I just wanted to try it and share what I had to share.
+I had no reason for why I should blog.
+I just wanted to try it.

 You don’t need reasons to do anything.
 You just have to follow your heart, and that’s what I’ve been doing all these years.